 Autism Funding Programs encourage families to be in the driver's seat of their child's intervention program.

-- Parents are responsible for finding and hiring service providers for their child. - For children under the age of six, families must select professionals from the Registry of Autism Service Providers (RASP). - The Autism Funding Branch is responsible for paying authorized invoices from those service providers.
+- Parents are responsible for finding and hiring service providers for their child. - The Autism Funding Branch is responsible for paying authorized invoices from those service providers.